sensejs/sensejs/website/docs/introduction/examples.md

 We'll explain the content of this file in reverse order.

-At the end of this file, we'll create an HTTP module and export it, just like what we did in the hello world example, but this time we'll add some middlewares.
+At the end of this file, a module is created by `createKoaHttpModule`, just like what we did in the hello world example, but this time two middlewares are added.

 ```typescript
 export const HttpModule = createKoaHttpModule({